chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/data.md

 }
 ```

-Then we'll update our `TaskListComponent` to read data from the store.
+Then we'll update our `TaskList` component to read data from the store.
 First, let's move our existing presentational version to the file `src/app/components/pure-task-list.component.ts` and wrap it with a container.

 In `src/app/components/pure-task-list.component.ts`: